Before you board that east-bound jet there are a few things to learn that will help you prepare for your visit as well as satisfy your curiosity.

 Parisians are known for their flair and you don't want to make a fashion fas paux on your Paris vacation.
 Find out what to wear in Paris, spring, summer, fall and winter.

-Learn more Paris facts before you go.
-The population of Paris has grown from a few thousand Gauls to over two million Parisians, and has gone up and down over the centuries.
+It's fun to learn a few more Paris facts before you go.
+Since it was founded as Lutetia, the population of Paris has grown from a few thousand Gauls to over two million Parisians, and has gone up and down over the centuries.

 With so many transportation options, it's easy to get around Paris without spending a fortune, and certainly, absolutely, without renting a car!